info@ramoswoodfloor.com

 Bring Your Hardwood Floors Back to Life with Professional Restoration

-Is your hardwood floor looking tired, scratched, or stained?
-At Ramos Wood Floors LLC, we specialize in floor restoration for homes and businesses in Rockford, Loves Park, Machesney Park, and surrounding areas.
-Restoration can transform worn-out floors into beautiful, durable surfaces—without the cost or disruption of full replacement.
+Is your hardwood floor tired, scratched, or stained?
+At Ramos Wood Floors LLC, we restore floors for homes and businesses.
+We serve Rockford, Loves Park, Machesney Park, and nearby areas.
+Our restoration services can change worn-out floors into beautiful, durable surfaces.
+This option is more affordable and less disruptive than full replacement.

 What Is Floor Restoration?

-If your floor has major rot, severe movement, or can’t be leveled, replacement may be necessary.
-We’ll always guide you to the best choice for your home.
+If your floor has major rot or cannot be leveled, replacement may be needed.
+We will help you choose the best option for your home.

 Signs Your Floors May Need Restoration